 - Over the course of Lincoln Fire & Rescue's 20 years of involvement with the US&R program, many occasions have allowed for the direct exchange of information with state & federal sources that might not otherwise have been easily available.
 This professional relationship enhances the ability of Lincolnís emergency responders to obtain Information benefits our community in preparation for a local incident.

 - As a FEMA US&R Task Force we are a part of the Federal Response Plan.
 This has provided members of LF&R insight into the Federal Response Plan and how it is utilized and accessed during a national disaster and how it would apply to an incident in our community.

 - The Task Force has professional members as part of the team.
 This includes emergency trauma physicians, structural engineers, heavy rigging and equipment specialists and canine search specialists from our local community and geographic region.
 These members provide their expertise and receive training within their specialty to work in disaster response.
 By including these professionals and providing joint training opportunities in emergency and disaster operations, relationships are fostered that provide for a smooth coordinated response for local incidents.

-- The Task Force has deployed the full team on 7 separate FEMA deployments, and on a number of occasions deployed smaller groups or individuals to help other communities within our state, region, or country when needed.
+- The Task Force has deployed members on 23 separate FEMA deployments, many as a full team, some as smaller groups or individuals to help other communities within our state, region, or country when needed.
 Each time our task force members are deployed and are asked to serve, they gain invaluable experience that they bring back with them that enhances the service to our community that Lincoln Fire & Rescue provides during local emergency response operations.